thoughtbot/ios-on-rails/release/ios-on-rails.md

 ### Removing the Submit Button when Viewing

-In order to prevent users from interacting with the Submit button on the HUMEventViewController, we simply need to change the method that determines the number of rows in the table view.
-If our view controller is meant to be editable, return the number of cells that includes the Submit button.
+In order to prevent users from interacting with the "Submit" button on the `HUMEventViewController`, we simply need to change the method that determines the number of rows in the table view.
+If our view controller is meant to be editable, return the number of cells that includes the "Submit" button.
 Otherwise, return one less than that.

 	// HUMEventViewController.m